 Essential oils are extremely complex and powerful and must be formulated professionally.

-For those people who have extremely sensitive skin and/or skin issues, yes, EO’s should be avoided at first to find out what is going on with the skin.
+For some who have extremely sensitive skin and/or skin issues, EO’s should be avoided at first to find out what is going on with the skin.
 Sensitive skin is not a type, it's a condition, which can ultimately be healed, but many ingredients should be avoided when the condition is active to determine what is going on internally and on the surface of the skin.
-This is why, as with any new product, you should do a skin patch test first.
+This is why, as with any new product, we recommend you do a patch test first.

 Industry professional, Sandra Chiu LAC, an herbalist and acupuncturist who focuses on holistic dermatology, shares her opinion: